squirel2000/FlagOpen/README.md

+# Instruction for RoboOS and RoboBrain 2.0

-# Step-by-Step Installation and Setup
+## Step-by-Step Installation and Setup

 ### Step 1: System Prerequisites
 First, let's set up your environment.